By Professor Dan Gryboski

-StraighterLine Math Professor, Dan Gryboski, has been through it all when it comes to helping students finding success while taking an online math class.
-He teaches several of our professor-led online math course options, including College Algebra and Business Statistics, and shared with us his best advice for students who want to succeed in online math, and aren’t sure where to start.
+College math professor, Dan Gryboski, has been through it all when it comes to helping students finding success while taking an online math class.
+He teaches several online math course options, including College Algebra and Business Statistics, and shared with us his best advice for students who want to succeed in online math, and aren’t sure where to start.

 Here are the top 6 tips for success in an online math course:

 If you have had a rough time with math in the past, consider this: That was then, before you tackled some other very big life decisions and endeavors.
 Compared to these huge events, a word problem from a book is child’s play.
 You are better prepared than ever before to take on this math class.

 If it’s been a while since you have even looked at a math book, start with the low-hanging fruit first.
 Most math courses have a review chapter (or at least an easy introductory chapter).
 Going through the examples in these chapters will remind you of some of the language that is particular to mathematics, and it will build your confidence for the rest of the course.

 3 - Use your academic resources.

 If you choose a math class with an instructor, don’t hesitate to contact that instructor with questions.
 Never feel like your question is too basic to warrant an email.
 Ask the complicated questions too.
 Just don’t wait until you feel overwhelmed before get the help you need.
 Or if you aren't taking a class with a professor, be sure to reach out to your included tutoring support when problems are small so you can be sure to get the building blocks down before they become big.